department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/research-findings.md

 	> I would have liked to be notified with an email or notification for my debt.
 I only log on VA.gov a few times a year.
 An electronic form of communication including the letter.
 I check my email every day. - P12

-3. **Veterans will be able to tell the difference between amounts that are due and amounts that have been paid to them on My VA.**
+**3. Veterans will be able to tell the difference between amounts that are due and amounts that have been paid to them on My VA.**
  - Definitely true.
  - 7 out of 8 veterans said it was clear that the outstanding debts amounts were due to the VA and the benefit payments amounts had been paid to them.
  - 2 out of 8 veterans expressed confusion about whether the debt amount was an amount that would be due every month or a total amount of all debt.